Cancer Research UK logo.

 You often have radiotherapy with other treatments, such as surgery or chemotherapy.
 Radiotherapy that aims to cure cancer is called radical or curative radiotherapy.

-The length of your course of treatment depends on the size and type of the cancer and where it is in your body.
+Your course of treatment depends on the size and type of the cancer.
+And where it is in your body.

 Controlling symptoms